Flickr Creative Commons photo by Jeff Eaton

 Like your headline, the lead of your release is a crucial ingredient in grabbing a reporter’s attention.
 Many news releases fail to hit the mark because the lead is either way too long or repeats (sometimes verbatim) the headline.

 Try to avoid both of these mistakes by writing a short, direct lead that focuses on why what you’re announcing is important and does so in a way that doesn’t mirror the wording in your headline.
+To get news coverage, a good headline and lead combination is crucial.
 You can use your next paragraph to fill in any key facts.

 Mistake 3: An Overly Manufactured Quote